-1. The DEIR provides an incomplete, inaccurate, and truncated description of the proposed project.
+1. The DEIR provides an incomplete, inaccurate, and truncated or at best unstable description of the proposed project.
 Available information that the DEIR does not describe or disclose will be necessary for sufficient review of environmental impacts that could result from the project.